Dan-Nobelium/Project-Bookworm-Repo/deploy/README.md

 1. Click "Hosts" and select "Proxy Hosts" from the menu
 2. Click "Add Proxy Host"
 3. Enter your domain / subdomain into the "Domain Names" input and click the "Add" drop down or press enter
-4. In the "Forward Hostname / IP" input, type in **host.docker.internal**
+4. In the "Forward Hostname / IP" input, type in **filebrowser**
 5. In the "Forward Port" input, type in **8080**
 6. Toggle the switches to cache assets and block common exploits.
-This helps to improve the server efficiency and address any simple or common security concerns\
+This helps to improve the server efficiency and address any simple or common security concerns
-**image**\
 7. Click "SSL" in the menu, click the input area and select "Request a new SSL Certificate"
 8. Toggle the switches to force SSL (redirect HTTP to HTTPS) and enable HTTP/2 support.
-Ensure the email is the correct one for the system administrator, read and accept the terms and conditions\
+Ensure the email is the correct one for the system administrator, read and accept the terms and conditions
-**image**\
 9. Click "Save"
 10. Congratulations, you've just set up another proxy.
 Test it out by going to the domain or subdomain you used (e.g., files.mydomain.com.au)